 The Michigan Iron Industry Museum is accessible to people who cannot use stairs; a Wheelchair may be borrowed, subject to availability.
 A magnifier, large-print transcripts of the A/V program and print-outs of the interpretive trail panels are available for use on request.
 Designated accessible parking is available.
 Service animals are always welcomed.

-Pets accompanied by and under the control of their human friends are welcome on the grounds of this site.
+Pets accompanied by and under the control of their human friends are welcomed on the grounds of this site.
 Pets may not enter any building.
+See Department of Natural Resources rules and other information on Pet-Friendly Recreation.

 For more information